 - Black is great for authoritative sites.
 It’s also a sophisticated color that works well with established brands.

 Color psychology is a serious matter, one which many brands take advantage of.
-See how the color choices in these templates, Minimalist Grayscale Real Estate Flyer and Blue Photo Header Tutor Flyer, affect their impact.
+See how the color choices in these templates affect their impact, Minimalist Grayscale Real Estate Flyer and Blue Photo Header Tutor Flyer, or create your own flyer.

 14. Have you considered black and white?